 Costco’s Plastic Pallet Initiative

-Costco has declared its plan to switch to using and accepting only plastic pallets from vendors within the next two years.
+In 2020, Costco declared its desire to switch to plastic pallets from as many vendors as possible.
 Some of the reasons cited for the change to plastic include:

 As Costco shifts to a plastic pallet-only model, vendors and manufacturers would be wise to consider doing the same.
 A plastic pallet pooling model, in which pallets are rented rather than owned, provides a cost-effective way for vendors to make the transition to plastic.
 By switching to plastic pallets now, vendors can be proactive in meeting Costco’s pallet requirements while also lowering their total cost of business (TCOB).